DaniloCVieira/segRDA/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission.
+In this version (1.0.2) I have:

+* corrected the COPYRIGHT HOLDER

+* removed par() from the examples

+* updated the function OrdData

+* updated the datasets included in the package

+* updated the vignette accordingly